hansreier/techreier/eDrops/src/main/resources/static/markdown/about/tech.md

 It adds technical complexity and complicates the building process.

 Many projects really need the extra flexibility and control provided by frontend based html rendering.
-A progressiv web app is an example where this is an absolute requirement.
+A progressive web app is an example where this is an absolute requirement.
 I have seen many projects using Angular or React just because everybody does that.
 It can certainly be overkill for simple company internal applications.
-I have previosly in projects used JSP or JSF for backend rendering.
+I have previously in projects used JSP or JSF for backend rendering.
 I think Thymeleaf is a more modern, simpler and better approach, in particular combined with Spring Boot and Spring MVC.

 What I originally intended was to make a blog based system, since producing text on my previous website was cumbersome.
 I have solved this by using markdown based text.
 Blog functionality will be added later, I am not there yet.
-Text is simply prodused by editing a markdown file in Intellij.
+Text is simply produced by editing a markdown file in Intellij.
-The intent is to used MariaDB and web GUI to enter markdown text.
+The intent is to used MariaDB and web GUI to enter text as markdown.
 I have not done that yet.
 But I have made code that stores text in a database and later output texts using hibernate.
 This is tested by using H2 in unit tests.